Artysh/Artysh/README.md

 ---

 ### 👨‍💻 About Me
-💻 Passionate about technology, security, and building impactful solutions.
+💻 Passionate about technology, security, and building impactful solutions.\
-⚙️ Interested in secure development, cloud, automation, DevSecOps, infrastructure, and modern applications.
+⚙️ Interested in secure development, cloud, automation, DevSecOps, infrastructure, and modern applications.\

-Focused on security, cloud, automation, and modern engineering practices.
+Focused on security, cloud, automation, and modern engineering practices.\
-Feel free to explore my repositories and projects.

 ---